 Valley Water targets landscape field surveys to sites in most need of additional help based on low performance metrics and high savings potential.
 For sites pre-approved by Valley Water, the main stakeholder at each site must accept the survey online.
 The survey is free to sites and consists of an irrigation expert visiting the site to gather in-depth diagnostics and provide recommendations to improve efficiency.
 Field surveys complement water use monitoring by troubleshooting complicated irrigation issues and improving the accuracy of water budget inputs with "boots-on-the-ground" observations.
-Between 2014 and 2019, 162 sites received a field survey (6% of total sites).
+Between 2014 and 2020, 174 sites received a field survey (6% of total sites) covering 567 irrigated acres.
 All but six of the surveys have been at commercial sites, as fewer public sites qualify because of low-savings potential.
+In 2020, only 12 sites received a field survey before the covid pandemic paused the service.

 Year Surveys Acres

 2014 5 9.9

 2015 22 55.9

 2016 28 72.0

 2017 29 78.0

 2018 37 75.4

 2019 41 260.6

+2020 12 15.3

-Total 162 551.8
+Total 174 567.1

-For 131 field survey sites having spray sprinkler heads, we measured both mechanical fitness and water pressure.
+For 137 field survey sites having spray sprinkler heads, we measured both mechanical fitness and water pressure.
 Only 23% of sites had greater than 70% of their spray heads in good mechanical condition (delivering water to intended rootzones via non-leaking, properly-aligned spray bodies and nozzles).
+Only

-Only 47% of sites had average water pressures operating in their desired range (20 to 40 pounds per square inch).
+46% of sites had average water pressures operating in their desired range (20 to 40 pounds per square inch).
 Only 13% of sites were both mechanical fit and operating at desired pressures; poor irrigation scheduling and/or inaccurate landscape area measurements caused these sites to be targeted for a field survey.
 Because field surveys are targeted toward low performing sites, these findings are not representative of all sites in the program.